Test of English as a Foreign Language (International Applicants Only)

 - have been working in the U.S. full-time for at least two years after receipt of undergraduate degree.

 You must email our office after you submit your application to request a TOEFL waiver - it is not automatic.

 English Placement Exams

-NOTE: All international students are required to take oral and written English placement exams administered at Duke during orientation.
+NOTE: International students may be required to take oral and written English placement exams administered at Duke during orientation.
 These exams are independent of the TOEFL score submission requirement.
 Depending on placement results, students are either exempt from, or placed into, one English course.
 Students with English course requirements must make satisfactory progress toward completing these requirements while in the program.

 We do not accept IELTS scores, and the IELTS cannot be used in place of the TOEFL.